What is ca.pem?

 - This file might contain the certificates of root CAs that your application or system should trust.
 When your application (e.g.,

-) connects to a server over HTTPS, it needs to verify the server’s SSL/TLS certificate.
-It does this by checking if the server’s certificate was issued by a CA present in its list of trusted CAs (often supplied via aca.pem
+curl, a Python script usingrequests) connects to a server over HTTPS, it needs to verify the server’s SSL/TLS certificate.
+It does this by checking if the server’s certificate was issued by a CA present in its list of trusted CAs (often supplied via aca.pemor similar file).

 - This file might contain the certificates of root CAs that your application or system should trust.
 When your application (e.g.,